LeKinaSa/lpoo-out-of-the-breach/docs/README.md

 Now implementing a new centering strategy is as easy as implementing a new class.

 ### **Composite pattern**
 The composite pattern is the core foundation of our GUI system.
+By using this pattern, we can internally implement the GUI as a tree-like structure.
+These components also act as controllers that handle user keyboard input.
 ![Composite Pattern](composite_gui.png)

 ### **MVC pattern**
 We managed to extract all the game logic to the model package (https://github.com/FEUP-LPOO/lpoo-2020-g21/tree/master/src/main/java/out_of_the_breach/model).
 However, the view and the controler are unified into the `GUIComponent`.
 This is more akin to the hierarquic MVC pattern.